 @encoding

 The @encoding module provides functions for encoding and decoding data in various formats including Base64, hexadecimal, and URL encoding.
+These functions work with strings.
+For byte-level encoding, see @bytes.

 Import